hectorC/Blender_IR_HOA_Tracer/README.md

 [human] Code generated with AI asistance (ChatGPT web, Codex and Claude).
 Use at your own risk.
 It seems to produce usable results for artistic purposes.
-I've created this project mainly to learn about the current state of AI and the advantages and limitations of AI coding by attempting to create a tool I've been wanting to have (a Blender based ambisonic IR simulation).[/human]
+I've created this project mainly to learn about the current state of AI and the advantages and limitations of AI coding by attempting to create a tool I've been wanting to have.
+Take the information below with a large pinch of salt!
+It is AI generated and after some iterations might not be accurate anymore.
+The comments in the commits are mine.[/human]

 # Ambisonic IR Tracer for Blender